windmaomao/adventofcode/2015/md/01_part1.md

   }
 ```

+`charValue` is a `function`, referenced by  `map` which accepts `function` as its input.

 > Each question has two parts, therefore the solution will be given in two different function, `part1` and `part2`.
 The input is a `String` and here the output is an `Int`.

-`charValue` is a `function`, referenced by  `map` which accepts `function` as its input.

-> Sending a `function` into another one as input is normally referred as Functional Programming (FP) these days.
-Although this book will not get deep into FP, the pattern of using a function to simplify  so that this function can be studied early on, normally through `test`, is applied throughtout this book.

 #### Test